tymyrddin/blue-mailserver/source/docs/servers/dovecot.md

 # Dovecot

 Dovecot is an open source IMAP and POP3 server for Linux/UNIX-like systems, written primarily with security in mind.
-Dovecot primarily aims to be a lightweight, fast and easy to set up open source mailserver.
+Dovecot aims to be a lightweight, fast and easy to set up open source mailserver.
 The below is for debian 9 (probably also works on buster)

 ## Installation